 We look after our children in 3 homes: Rebekah’s Enclave is home to all our girls, Daniel’s Enclave is home to our boys under the age of 9, and Joshua’s Enclave is home to our older boys.
 More than 400 children have received support, care & education through the care home project at BLC over the last 13 years.

-Boy with a ball From Monday to Saturday, everyone at home is up bright and early: 6am.
+From Monday to Saturday, everyone at home is up bright and early: 6am.
 The dormitory is bustling with activity as we all race to gobble up breakfast at 7am, and then get ready for school by 8am.
 Some of my younger friends can’t keep up with the pace so our caregivers help them get ready, and we all head off to school in our school bus.

 After a long day at school we head home at 2pm where our cook & caregivers have a warm, tasty lunch waiting for us.
 We eat lots of different things as part of the menu the cook prepares for the week: meat, fish, eggs and lots of vegetables (which are not so popular with everyone!).
 After lunch we rest for a while and then sit down to finish our homework until 4:30pm.
 The Warden and a few volunteers help us with our studies during this time.
 When I find it difficult to understand something at school, my warden sits with me during study time at home and helps me understand it properly so that I can do well at school.